 The Charles Johnson Law Firm defends our Clients on drug convictions, including the possession and sale of marijuana.
-Our unique strategy gives our clients the best opportunity to avoid criminal penalties, and our criminal defense law firm’s familiarity with drug laws, both felonies and misdemeanors, is unrivaled.
-We provide each client a high-quality legal defense that is superior.
+Our unique strategy gives our clients the best opportunity to avoid criminal penalties, and our criminal defense law firm is very familiar with drug laws, both felonies and misdemeanors.
+We provide each client a high-quality legal defense based on over 20 years of Criminal Law experience.
 Houston Criminal Lawyer Charles Johnson can defend against any criminal drug charge in both federal and state courts, and our firm’s track record of success continues to grow.

 Hire Houston Drug Crimes Defense Lawyer: The Charles Johnson Law Firm